COV-IRT/SARS-CoV-2_workshop/module2/README.md

 Here we are assumin that you already did
 `dx ssh_config` from first module
 ### Steps
-1- `dx select` choes the current project using `0`
+1- `dx select` choes the current project using `0`.
-2- `dx run app-cloud_workstation --ssh`
+2- `dx run app-cloud_workstation --ssh`.
-3- Select `0` and give it `1d`
+3- Select `0` and give it `1d`.
-4- Select `2` copy and paste this directory to prompt `source/module2_tools` 5- Copy and run `. .bashrc`
+4- Select `2` copy and paste this directory to prompt `source/module2_tools`.
+5- Copy and run `. .bashrc`.
-6- download the module if you did not already
+6- download the module if you did not already.
 ```
 dx download -r Module2
 dx download -r source
 ```
-7- Use these commands to set environment
+7- Use these commands to set environment.
 ```
 unset DX_WORKSPACE_ID
 dx cd $DX_PROJECT_CONTEXT_ID: